joalmeid/avd-app-attach-ops/README.md

 ## Introduction

-Azure Virtual Desktop introduced lately the MSIX App Attach feature, which allows Ops teams effiently to deploy MSIX packages to the AVD infrastructure.
+Azure Virtual Desktop (AVD) introduced lately the [MSIX App Attach](https://docs.microsoft.com/en-us/azure/virtual-desktop/what-is-app-attach) feature, which allows Ops teams effiently to deploy MSIX packages to the AVD infrastructure.
 The AVD MSIX App Attach starter ADO pipeline has the goal to provide a workflow automation to upgrade an MSIX Package to a new version using MSIX App Attach.
 Using ADO piplines will provide Ops teams traceability and operational relaibility to manage MSIX packages in AVD.
 We intentialy keept the process simple so that you can adopt it easily to your specific needs.

 From a process perspective there are two main scenarios:
 1. The Team is owning the code and is building the Application as well as packaging the MSIX in an automated way before deploying to AVD.